prajapatiprathamesh/Crowd_Funding_SQL/README.md

 # Crowdfunding Analytics Project

 ## Description
-This project involves analyzing data from a crowdfunding platform using SQL.
+This project involves analyzing data from a crowdfunding platform using SQL and includes a Python script for importing data into SQL Workbench.
 The primary objective is to gain insights into various aspects of crowdfunding campaigns, including their outcomes, locations, categories, and success rates.
 The analysis helps identify trends and patterns to improve future campaigns.

 ## Features
 The project addresses the following analytical questions: